RyanNHG/lawyer-and-sons/README.md

 This is a website powered by _[KeystoneJS](http://www.keystonejs.com)_, _[MongoDB](http://www.mongodb.com)_, all contained in an isolated [Docker](http://www.docker.com) environment.

 One of the benefits of using __Docker__ for local development, is that it takes care of creating the NodeJS and MongoDB services for you.
-No more worrying about following a complicated setup steps just to get up and running.
+No more worrying about following complicated setup steps just to get up and running.

 One command (`docker-compose up`) will create your own local KeystoneJS server, MongoDB database, and __automatically__ updates the site whenever you save a file.